Thailand makes marijuana legal, but smoking discouraged

 Associated Press

-BANGKOK (AP) — Thailand made it legal to cultivate and possess marijuana as of Thursday, like a dream come true for an aging generation of pot smokers who recall the kick the legendary Thai Stick variety delivered.
+BANGKOK (AP) — Thailand made it legal to cultivate and possess marijuana as of Thursday, like a dream come true for an aging generation of pot smokers who recall the kick delivered by the legendary Thai Stick variety.

-The stated intention of the country’s public health minister to distribute 1 million marijuana seedlings, beginning Friday, has added to the impression that Thailand is turning into a weed wonderland.
+The public health minister’s plan to distribute 1 million marijuana seedlings, beginning Friday, has added to the impression that Thailand is turning into a weed wonderland.

+The decision by the Food and Drug Administration to remove all of the plant from the category of narcotic drugs makes Thailand the first nation in Asia to decriminalize marijuana for medical and industrial use.
+But it is not following the examples of Uruguay and Canada, the only two countries so far that have legalized recreational marijuana on a national basis.

+So far, it appears there will be no effort to police what people can grow and smoke at home, aside from registering to do so and declaring it is for medical purposes.

-Some Thai advocates celebrated Thursday morning by buying marijuana at a cafe that had previously been limited to selling products made from the parts of the plant that do not get people high.
-The dozen or so people who turned up at the Highland Cafe were able to choose from a variety of buds with names such as Sugarcane, Bubblegum, Purple Afghani, and UFO.
+Some Thai advocates celebrated on Thursday by buying marijuana at a café that had previously been limited to selling products made from the parts of the plant that do not get people high.
+The dozen or so people who turned up early at the Highland Café were able to choose from a variety of buds with names such as Sugarcane, Bubblegum, Purple Afghani and UFO.

-So far, it appears there would be no effort to police what people can grow and smoke at home, aside from registering to do so, and declaring it is for medical purposes.

 “As far as the government is concerned, it’s their job to promote medical use only.
 But it is pretty clear that we have come very far and finally are legalizing its use.
-The government understands that it’s more pros than cons,” Rattapon Sanrak, the cafe’s co-owner and a longtime legalization activist, told The Associated Press.
+The government understands that it’s more pros than cons,” said Rattapon Sanrak, the café’s co-owner and a longtime legalization activist.

-For the time being, however, would-be marijuana tourists might want to proceed with caution.
+The country is known for its Thai Stick variety, which is named after the way its potent flowers are dried and tied into sticks and is the origin of many strains now grown overseas.

 Thailand mainly wants to make a splash in the market for medical marijuana.
 It already has a well-developed medical tourism industry and its tropical climate is ideal for growing cannabis.

-“We should know how to use cannabis,” Public Health Minister Anutin Charnvirakul, the country’s biggest marijuana booster, said recently.
+“We should know how to use cannabis,” Public Health Minister Anutin Charnvirakul, a marijuana booster, said recently.
 “If we have the right awareness, cannabis is like gold, something valuable, and should be promoted.”

-But he added, “We will have additional Ministry of Health Notifications, by the Department of Health.
-If it causes nuisances, we can use that law (to stop people from smoking).”

-He said the government prefers to “build an awareness” that would be better than patrolling to check on people and using the law to punish them.

 Some immediate beneficiaries of the change are people who have been locked up for breaking the old law.

-“People facing cannabis-related charges will see them dropped, and money and cannabis seized from people charged with cannabis-related offences will be returned to their owners.”
-Her organization is network of civil society organizations worldwide advocating drug policies “grounded in principles of human rights, health and development.”
+“People facing cannabis-related charges will see them dropped, and money and cannabis seized from people charged with cannabis-related offenses will be returned to their owners,” she said.
+Her organization is a network of civic groups worldwide advocating drug policies that incorporate human rights, health and development.

-One fear is that giant corporations could be unfairly served by proposed regulations involving complicated licensing processes and expensive fees for commercial use that would handicap small producers.
+One fear is that large corporations could unfairly benefit from proposed regulations involving complicated licensing processes and expensive fees for commercial use that would handicap small producers.

-“We have seen what happened with the alcohol business in Thailand.
-Only large-scale producers are allowed to monopolize the market,” said Taopiphop Limjittrakorn, a lawmaker from the opposition Move Forward party.
-“We are worried the similar thing will happen to the cannabis industry if the rules are in favor of big business,” His party wants laws now being drafted to tackle the problem.
+Taopiphop Limjittrakorn, a lawmaker in the opposition Move Forward party, said that under some proposed regulations, the cannabis industry could end up being controlled by a few big companies, as is the case with alcoholic beverages.
+His party wants the laws now being drafted to tackle the problem.

-On a hot Sunday afternoon in eastern Thailand’s Sri Racha district, Ittisug Hanjichan, owner of Goldenleaf Hemp, a cannabis farm, led his fifth training course for 40 entrepreneurs, farmers, and retirees.
-They each paid about $150 to learn tips on nicking seed coats and tending the plants to get quality yields.
+On a recent hot Sunday afternoon in eastern Thailand’s Sri Racha district, Ittisug Hanjichan, owner of the Goldenleaf Hemp cannabis farm, led his fifth training course for 40 entrepreneurs, farmers, and retirees.
+They paid about $150 each to learn tips on nicking seed coats and tending the plants to get quality yields.

 One of the attendees was 18-year-old Chanadech Sonboon, who said his parents used to scold him for trying to secretly grow marijuana plants.